-As part of its institutional master planning process, Cañada College and the San Mateo County Community College District (SMCCCD) are committed to developing a systematic, college and district-wide approach for all planning and budgeting activities.
+As part of its institutional master planning process, Cañada College and the San Mateo Community College County District (SMCCCD) are committed to developing a college and systematic, district-wide approach for all planning and budgeting activities.
 This approach includes the assessment of all current functions and activities and the development of a districtwide process for the on-going assessment of future programs, services and facilities.
 Preliminary discussions have suggested that the concept of "Total Cost of Ownership" (TCO) may be a viable approach to addressing this concern.